 The draft Communications Data Bill proposes draconian changes to the monitoring and storage of our internet browsing and communications records.
-Challenging it led one Reading Geek into the world of Whitehall and parliamentary process… Will the application of geek good sense win out and save the day for privacy, security and innovation?
+Challenging it led one Reading resident into the world of Whitehall and parliamentary process.
+Will the application of plain old fashioned smarts win out and save the day for privacy, security and innovation?

 Reading’s own Jenny Woods gave a great little talk last night at Reading Geek Night.
 I wasn’t able to stay for the full event (I’d have like to have heard the Q&A, and Runa Sandvik from the Tor Project).
 I was booked to be there on photo-taking duties, so here’s Jenny keeping everyone informed of progress challenging the Home Office’s Draft Communications Data Bill aka the Snoopers’ Charter.

 As well as issues surrounding this specific Bill, Jenny took some time in her 10 minute slot to talk a bit about engaging in the political process.
 I think this is important, as an individual, a geek, and an activist.
 People are generally disengaged from politics, despite the impact it has on our lives.
 Perhaps the only way that is going to change is by people hearing not from political activists (even though we are), but from people with shared interests.
 From the positive response, I think she did a great job of balancing references to the Lib Dems with talk about why it’s important this particular community should care, no matter their political preference.

 Jenny’s progress on this issue is an impressive one, starting as a concern about what used to be called the Communications Capability Development Programme.
 From a general concern about internet privacy / security, she caught the reference in the press to the Queen’s Speech that managed to escape the attention of the Lib Dems in Gt George Street.
 She then pulled together a small team of advisors to draft (and pass) an amendment at Spring Conference, which it was my pleasure to be part of.